-Peter hears Susan's horn sounding a call for help and rushes immediately to save her and Lucy, fighting off and killing the Big Badass Wolf and Captain of the White Witch's Secret Police, Maugrim.
+Peter hears Susan's horn sounding a call for help and rushes immediately to save her and Lucy, fighting off and killing the Savage Wolf and Captain of the White Witch's Secret Police, Maugrim.
 It's awesome enough that Aslan subsequently knights him as Sir Peter Wolfsbane, and the deed is twice referenced later on in Prince Caspian.

 The rescue of Edmund.
 The White Witch is almost at the point of cutting his throat when her camp is abruptly stormed by a rescue party of centaurs, unicorns, and Talking Beasts.